 At the centre of all Drama is communication and confidence.
 Like all the arts, drama allows children to communicate with and understand others in new ways.
 It also builds upon the children’s confidence and resilience and gives them a sense of pride.
 Drama allows all children to shine.
 At Hutton Rudby Primary, we greatly value the importance of drama, and the impact that it can have on all our pupils.

 Our Christmas and Summer productions are truly something to behold.
 In Upper Key Stage 2, Mr Johnson, our director extraordinaire, has raised the bar year on year.
 Ably assisted by a host of talented assistant and musical directors such as Miss Atkinson, Mrs Stonehouse and Mrs Banks, our school productions are truly memorable.
-Last year our Year 5 and 6 Christmas production of Mulan allowed the children to not only perform on stage in front of three packed out audiences, but also allowed the children to develop their ability to read and write music themselves. ( Watch the performance of Mulan below).
-This Christmas the children will be performing, ‘Mary Poppins’, linked to the children’s learning in class.
-Our Year 6, ‘Travelling with Poppins’ unit focuses upon Britain at the start of the 20th century particularly the suffragette movement and linked perfectly with the play.
+Recently, our Year 5 and 6 Christmas productions of Mulan and Mary Poppins allowed the children to not only perform on stage in front of three packed out audiences, but also allowed the children to develop their ability to read and write music themselves. ( Watch the performance of Mulan below).
+Our Year 6, ‘Travelling with Poppins’ unit focussed upon Britain at the start of the 20th century particularly the suffragette movement and linked perfectly with the play.

 In addition to our Year 5 and 6 musical Christmas productions, our Year 1 and 2 children have undertaken their own Christmas performances also.
 Of course Christmas plays would not be complete without our Reception children’s wonderful nativity, where there isn’t a dry eye in the audience.